Jessica Oreck

 Jessica Oreck is an American naturalist and documentary filmmaker.

-She studied filmmaking, and biology in school and then she started working at the American Museum of Natural History, New York.
+She studied filmmaking and biology in school, and then started working at the American Museum of Natural History in New York City.
 After some time she established the one-person Myriapod production company for her films, as she said, "as a way for me to make films without having to put my name on everything".

 In 2021 Oreck launched a tiny museum "Office of Collecting, and Design".
 In 2024 she decided to expand it to a "traveling museum" in a trailer.